Sjyhne/Medium-Post-Scraper/README.md

 ## CURRENTLY WORKING ON:

-Create a flask api for the service, maybe with a very SIMPLE webinterface.

-Streamlit???
+I've now decided to create a Flask and ReactJS application for the project, might be overkill, but I need to brush up on webdevelopment skills